pepawel/etherbat/README.txt

    replies or absence of them.
 Afterwards it makes the network return to normal state.

-   For more detailed explanation please read the documentation.

   Requirements

      * Ruby (1.8.4 tested)
      * Libnet (1.1.2.1 tested)
-     * Libpcap 0.9.3 or higher.
-Previous versions will not work as pcap_setdirection() function is needed (as far as I know this function is implemented only on Linux and *BSD)
+     * Libpcap 0.9.3 - 0.9.8.
+Previous versions will not work as
+       pcap_setdirection() function is needed (as far as I know this function is implemented only on Linux and *BSD).
+Version 1.0.0 has a bug which causes Etherbat to work incorrectly.
      * Glib 2.0 (2.12.4 tested)
      * Libnet, Libpcap and Glib headers and c toolchain for compilation